DannieBGoode/opensx70/_posts/2020/08/2020-08-27-the-i-question.md

 ![Fire image]({{site.url}}/{{site.baseurl}}img/2020/08/INVENTS-SX70.jpg)

 Many people will tell you that this film is so much better that its ISO-600 counterpart, and prefer to shoot with it, even if it needs more light.
-At first I thought that this was utter nonsense, but I am begining to think that this is the case.
+At first I thought that this was utter nonsense, but I am beginning to think that this is the case.

 Not only foldables, but some box cameras also use this film.
 This film is the most austere, it normally comes in colour or black and white with the white frame, no fancy frames or special editions.